Characterization and Classification of Fermionic Symmetry Enriched Topological Phases: Classification of Fermionic Symmetry Enriched Topological Phases

 where

 In deriving this, we have used the property

-which appears due to the ratio of three $\eta$-symbols.
-Thus, we see that Eq.~\eqref{eq:p''} provides the value of $\mathsf{p}$ under stacking, up to equivalences.
-Note that the right hand side is independent of $\central$ and agrees with Eq.~\eqref{eq:ppp} when $\maj' = \maj'' = 0$.
-The asymmetry can be accounted for by the fact that $\mathsf{p}$ is identified under $\mathbb{Z}_2^{\psi}$-valued coboundaries, and that
+Thus, we see that Eq.~\eqref{eq:p''} provides the value of $\mathsf{p}$ under stacking.
+Note that this symmetry fractionalization addition rule for stacking FSPT phases is independent of $\central$, and it agrees with Eq.~\eqref{eq:ppp} when $\maj' = \maj'' = 0$.
+The asymmetry in Eq.~\eqref{eq:p''} can be accounted for by the fact that $\mathsf{p}$ is identified under $\mathbb{Z}_2^{\psi}$-valued coboundaries, and that

 Our result agrees with the independent calculation done in Ref.~\onlinecite{Bhardwaj2017} for $\central=0$, but our calculation shows it applies to the more general scenario of nontrivial $\central$.

 The set of unobstructed symmetry actions and vortex fractionalization classes $\{(\mathsf{p},\maj)_{\central}\}$ form the group